-Data Universal Numbering System (DUNS) - Definition
+Data Universal Numbering System (DUNS) - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 - Marketing, Advertising, Sales & PR

 - Accounting, Taxation, and Reporting

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Table of ContentsWhat is the Data Universal Numbering System (DUNS) Number?How is the DUNS Number Used?Data Universal Numbering System +4Data Universal Numbering System (DUNS)